nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note** <br>
-The commands in the table above make reference to the events in Focuris as seen in Figure 7.
+The commands in the table above make reference to the events in Focuris as seen in the screenshot below _After execution of `delete 7` command:_.

 </div>